 University of Missouri Chinook Seizure Study

-This link to the AKC Canine Health Foundation website report provides some details on a 2008-2009 seizure study on Chinooks by Dr. Gary Johnson and the University of Missouri.
+The AKC Canine Health Foundation website report (see below) provides some details on a 2008-2009 seizure study on Chinooks by Dr. Gary Johnson and the University of Missouri.
 This study was in part financed by an acorn grant by the AKC Canine Health Foundation and partnered by Chinook owners' contributions.
 Though stalled due to lack of funding and not having enough affected Chinooks participating, continued research into Chinook seizures hopefully will continue.

 Reference: J Vet Intern Med.
 2010 Nov-Dec;24(6):1305-13. doi: 10.1111/j.1939-1676.2010.0629.x.